Western Railway zone: Western Railway Connects Statue of Unity

 On 17 January 2021, the Statue of Unity came on the railways map.
 Western Railway connected the Statue of Unity with the Broad Gauge electrified line with Mumbai-Delhi main line at Vadodara.
 The project included gauge conversion of Dabhoi-Chandod section, new line from Chandod to Kevadiya (Statue of Unity) and electrification of Pratapnagar (Vadodara) to Kevadiya.
 The project was completed in a record time in close coordination with state government by Western Railway.
 It was inaugurated by Shri Narendra Modi, Prime Minister through video conferencing from New Delhi.
 8 inaugural trains were flagged off from various parts of the country on same day.
 Vistadome coach has been introduced in Ahmedabad-Kevadiya Janshatabdi express.

+There is one special train - 09409/09410 Ahmedabad Jn (ADI) - Ekta Nagar (EKNR) Steam Heritage Special.
+Inaugurated on 30 October 2023.
+Runs every Saturday and Sunday.
+182 km.
+1 stop, Vadodara Jn (BRC).
+Although locomotive looks like steam engine, it's an electric locomotive.